-In October 2021, the MAC initiated the second phase of the 2040 LTP.
-The forecasts were updated to incorporate COVID-19 pandemic impacts on aviation demand.
-The second phase of the study included:
+In October 2021, the MAC reengaged 2040 LTP efforts.
+The forecast completed at the beginning of the study was updated to incorporate COVID-19 pandemic impacts on aviation demand.
+Elements of the 2040 LTP completed after October 2021 included:

-- a revision of the demand forecast to account for changes resulting from the pandemic; - estimating the long-term (2040) infrastructure needs with activity-based evaluation points for the short-term and mid-term periods; - evaluating potential alternative options; - selecting a preferred plan; and - outlining a general timeline for implementing enhancements and expansion projects at nearterm, mid-term, and long-term points throughout 2040.
+- a revision of the demand forecast to account for changes resulting from the pandemic; - estimating the long-term (2040) infrastructure needs with activity-based evaluation points for the short-term and mid-term periods; - evaluating potential alternative options; - · selecting a preferred plan; and - outlining a general timeline for implementing enhancements and expansion projects at nearterm, mid-term, and long-term points throughout 2040.